 We employ individuals who were previously employed at universities and biometric solution, genetic testing, diagnostic or other healthcare companies, including our competitors or potential competitors.
 Further, we may become subject to ownership disputes in the future arising from, for example, conflicting obligations of consultants or others who are involved in developing our and other parties' technologies and intellectual property rights.
 Although we try to ensure that our employees and consultants do not use the proprietary information or know-how of others in their work for us, we may be subject to claims that we or our employees or consultants have inadvertently or otherwise used or disclosed intellectual property rights, including trade secrets or other proprietary information, of a former employer or other third-party.
 Litigation may be necessary to defend against these claims, should they arise.
-If we fail in defending against any such claims, litigation could result in substantial costs, distract management and other employees and damage our reputation.
+If we fail in defending against any such claims, we could be subject to monetary damages and the loss of valuable intellectual property rights or personnel.
+Even if we are successful in defending against any such claims, litigation could result in substantial costs, distract management and other employees and damage our reputation.